 The next step is creating a data table from which the well construction log will be drawn.
 Data for each of the well items need to be included in the data table.
 Well construction logs in Strater can be created from a Well Construction table or an Interval table.
 The columns of data that need to be present in the data table are: Hole ID, From, To, Outer Diameter, Inner Diameter, Offset, and Item.

 Before we create the data table, let’s go over what these columns mean:

-- The Hole ID column tells Strater which well the data refers to.
-In the data table, you can enter the well construction items for multiple holes.
+- The Hole ID column tells Strater which well/borehole the data refers to.
+In the data table, you can enter the well construction items for multiple wells.
 You can select which Hole ID to display in the log properties.

 - The From and To columns specifies the vertical depth interval to display the item.

 hatch has data From = 25 and To = 40.

 - The Outer Diameter and Inner Diameter columns tell Strater the width of the item.
 If you can imagine a line running down the center of the diagram, this is the “0” line.
 You can tell Strater how thick to draw the item on both sides of this 0 line.
 So, if you enter an inner diameter of 2 and an outer diameter of 4, Strater will display the item from 2 units to the left of the center line to 4 units to the left of the center line, and again from 2 units to the right of the center line to 4 units to the right of the center line.

 You can specify a solid item centered in the log (i.e. a pipe or casing in the center of the diagram, Inner Diameter = 0 and Outer Diameter is however thick you want it), or you can start the item some distance from the center 0 line so that it has a hole in the center (i.e. sand or filters, Inner Diameter > 0, and Outer Diameter > Inner Diameter).